canmom/canmom.github.io/fiction/summoning.md

 I am a demon of life.

 So if you want me to go against my nature, you'll have to force me.
-And the price will be him.
+The price will be him.
+And if you choose to live, well, you might find more in common with your master than you thought!

 ---

 So, my new friend.
+I have been scruplously honest.
 Your master is already starting to move again.
 Are you still committed?

 You are?
 Well, go on then.